moimaian/CODOC/README.md

 $ echo $HOME
 Something like this should appear as a result: "/home/your_user_name"

-OpenBabel 3.1.1:
+OpenBabel 3.0.0:
 I recommend installing OpenBabel from your Linux distribution's own application store.
 It is important that the obabel variable is also among the PATH environment variables.
 Check in the terminal by running:
 $ obabel -V
-Expected response, something like: Open Babel 3.1.1 -- Feb 7 2022 -- 06:51:49
+Expected response, something like: Open Babel 3.0.0 -- May 30 2024 -- 19:19:04
+You can install by compiling the codes downloaded from the link using the commands: tar -xvjf ~/Downloads/openbabel-3.0.0-source.tar.bz2 -C ~/ cd ~/openbabel-3.0.0 mkdir build && cd build cmake .. make -j2 make test sudo make install

 AutoDock Vina:
-Download the Vina and Vina-split run files and transfer them both to the bin folder inside MGLTools in $HOME/MGLTools-1.5.7/bin via your file manager or Use the command in the terminal:
-$ cd ~/Downloads && mv "vina_1.2.5_linux_x86_64.sh" "$HOME/MGLTools-1.5.7/bin/"
+They are provided here and should be downloaded together to the same folder where CODOC.sh is located.

 # **DIRECTORY ORGANIZATION:**
-Create a working folder inside the "$HOME/MGLTools-1.5.7" folder called just "doc", that is, you must have the address: "$HOME/MGLTools-1.5.7/doc".
-Inside this doc folder create two folders: LIGANDS and TARGETS.
-Your codoc.sh script stay in $HOME/MGLTools-1.5.7/doc.
+Inside the folder where CODOC.sh and the vina and vina-split executables are located, there should be two folders: LIGANDS and TARGETS.

 Ready!
 Enjoy!
 I hope it is useful in your work!